-Our financial results may vary significantly from quarter to quarter or may fall below the expectations of investors or securities analysts, each of which may adversely affect our stock price.
+Our financial results may vary significantly from quarter to quarter or may fall below the expectations of investors or securities analysts, each of which may adversely affect our stock price.\

 A substantial portion of our revenue for the foreseeable future may depend on sales of CpG 1018 adjuvant, which are difficult to predict.
-For example, as of June 30, 2022, we received advanced payments from certain of our customers to purchase specified quantities of CpG 1018 adjuvant which were recorded as deferred revenue until we deliver the adjuvant and meet all criteria to recognize revenue.
+For example, as of September 30, 2022, we received advanced payments from certain of our customers to purchase specified quantities of CpG 1018 adjuvant which were recorded as deferred revenue until we deliver the adjuvant and meet all criteria to recognize revenue.
 In accordance with our stated revenue policy, we expect to record revenue for these contracts upon meeting all of the criteria for revenue recognition under Accounting Standards Codification 606, which includes, among other criteria, the transfer of control for CpG 1018 adjuvant to our customer.
-Our COVID collaborators in many cases have purchase agreements with government agencies,.
-In the event that our collaborators do not receive payment from these agencies, it may negatively impact our ability to collect our own receivables.
-We have in the past, and may in the future, adjust delivery dates or allow cancellations in certain circumstances to better enable our customers to meet their obligations, which can impact the timing of revenue recognition, cash collections and transfer of control.
-The occurrence and timing of such transfer of control can be difficult to predict, and the recognition of revenue can vary widely depending on timing of product deliveries and satisfaction of other obligations.
+Our COVID collaborators in many cases have purchase agreements with government agencies.
+If our collaborators do not receive payment from these agencies, our ability to collect our own receivables may be adversely affected, and we may not realize all deferred revenue amounts.
+We have in the past, and may in the future, adjust delivery dates, allow cancellations or give concessions on outstanding receivables in certain circumstances to better enable our customers to meet their obligations, which can impact the timing or amount of revenue recognition, cash collections and transfer of control.
+For example, in August and October 2022, we entered into an amendment to the Clover Supply Agreement, which, among other things, modified the scope of the Clover Supply Agreement to reduce certain quantities of CpG 1018 adjuvant deliverable under the agreement and/or reduce amounts receivable, which we originally intended to deliver in accordance with a purchase order previously issued by Clover, and apply prepayments Clover previously made to us as payment for portions of pending outstanding purchase orders.
+The occurrence and timing of a transfer of control can be difficult to predict, and the recognition of revenue can vary widely depending on timing of product deliveries and satisfaction of other obligations.
 We expect that our visibility into future revenue relating to sales of CpG 1018 adjuvant, including volumes, prices and timing, will continue to be limited and could result in significant, unexpected fluctuations in our quarterly and annual operating results.
+Our current supply agreements expire at the end of 2022, and if they are not renewed, extended or replaced, or our CpG 1018 adjuvant customers do not otherwise place new orders for CpG 1018 adjuvant at prior volumes or at all, our future revenue will decrease materially relative to prior periods.